socketry/sus/context/shared-contexts.md

 # Shared Test Behaviors and Fixtures

+This guide explains how to use shared test contexts and fixtures in sus to reduce duplication and ensure consistent test behavior across your test suite.

 ## Overview

+When you have common test behaviors that need to be applied to multiple test files or multiple implementations of the same interface, shared contexts allow you to define those behaviors once and reuse them.
+This reduces duplication, ensures consistency, and makes it easier to maintain your tests.

+Use shared contexts when you need:
+- **Code reuse**: Apply the same test behavior to multiple classes or modules
+- **Consistency**: Ensure all implementations of an interface are tested the same way
+- **Maintainability**: Update test behavior in one place rather than many
+- **Parameterization**: Run the same tests with different inputs or configurations

 Sus provides shared test contexts which can be used to define common behaviours or tests that can be reused across one or more test files.